Noel Perrin: Family

 Perrin was married four times: to Nancy Hunnicut, from 1960 until their divorce in 1971; to Annemarie Price, from 1975 until their divorce in 1980; to Lindbergh, from 1988 until her death in 1993; and Sara Coburn, until his death.
 He had two daughters from his first marriage.

 Environmentalism

 Perrin's interest in environmental matters, including alternative energy sources, led him to purchase an electric car in 1990.
 He recounted his adventures driving his converted Ford Escort from Solar Electric Engineering in California to his Vermont home in Solo: Life with an Electric Car (1992).
 One advantage of the car proved to be a rare reserved parking spot on campus—with its own electrical outlet.
-Perrin later put a solar panel array on his barn roof.

 Death

-Perrin, who suffered from Shy–Drager syndrome, died at his farmhouse on November 21, 2004, aged 77.
+Perrin, who had Shy–Drager syndrome, died at his farmhouse on November 21, 2004, aged 77.
+Prior to that, he lived in a nursing home for 6 months, but came back home to his farmhouse shortly before his death.